so exceedingly large or extensive as to suggest a giant

 teasing you by going around in circles is going to help you out but I said anyway, “How?”

-the (usually elliptical) path described by one celestial body in its revolution about another
+the path of a celestial body in its revolution about another

 I bet we looked like the solar system, with me being the sun and Byron being the